 Soils: Well-drained sandy or loamy soils

-Plants in the Artemisia family are host species for 45 known native pollinators in the Cache Valley area.
+Plants in the Artemisia genus are host species for 45 known native pollinators in northern Utah.
 Sagebrush also provides habitat for birds and small animals and is considered a nurse plant, helping provide conditions for other native plants, such as grasses and wildflowers, to grow.